nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 Rather than revert the current list of deprecated code, I decided to leave as is because it's just various finalize and minor code changes.
 Most (all?) of those changes have a suitable comment next to them anyway so people can see what was there originally if needed.

-- Some property names/environment variables are defined in the code but not used.
-For instance, HashedObjectStore and friends is mentioned but wasn't actually implemented in the original version of Arjuna on which JavaArjuna was based.
-It came later but included here anyway because it's simpler than stripping it out for now.

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 You may see some instances of the following warning message, which you can safely ignore.